Sherborne Prep School, Sherborne

 He talks about the school being as good as the staff and a reflection of the parent body; staff, parents, pupils are ‘grounded’ and, well, just plain nice.
 The key value here is kindness.
 Pupils appreciate that they are lucky but don’t come across as entitled.
 Money’s not spent on flashy new facilities, it’s about the quality of the staff and not just the teaching staff but everyone at the school.

-On the surface, much like other Prep schools, with the usual array of sports – tag rugby, hockey, cricket, etc – but the approach to sport, games, health, fitness and well being under the new Director of Sport (a former pro rugby player) is innovative.
+On the surface, much like other Prep schools, with the usual array of sports – tag rugby, hockey, cricket, etc – but the approach to sport, games, health, fitness is innovative.

 It’s not just the sporty kids who get sessions with the top coaches; they arrange the timetable so they all do.
 After fixtures, they ask ‘Did you play well?’
 ‘Did practice help?’ – not just ‘Did you win?’
 Having said that, they do seem to win a lot of the time (runners up in national IAPS girls’ hockey, national swimming champs, gold karate medals.
 The list goes on).